 The Insight Metrics section, labeled e, displays the following metrics for the currently selected time range:

-- Detection.
-The average detection time, which is the average time between the moment of activity observation and Insight creation.
+- Dwell.
+The average dwell time, which is the average period of time between when the first and last Records in an Insight were observed, in seconds.

 - Response.
-The average response time, which is the average time between when an Insight was generated and when its status was set to In Progress.
+The average response time, which is the average time between when an Insight was generated and when its status was set to In Progress, in seconds.

 - Remediation.
-The average remediation time, which is the average time between when the Insight was created and when its status was set to Closed.
+The average remediation time, which is the average time between when the Insight was created and when its status was set to Closed, in seconds.

 If you use an HTTP POST V2 Action to send Insights to the Sumo Logic platform or another system, the Insight metrics are included in the Insight JSON object.
 The fields are